 Its value is determined by device capabilities.

-This attribute, when true, indicates that the non-AP STA is capable of receiving EHT MU PPDUs with RUs having a power boost factor in the range [0.5, 2].
+This attribute, when true, indicates that the non-AP STA is capable of receiving an EHT MU PPDU with a ratio of the maximum value of the power boost factor over all RUs and the minimum value of the power boost factor over all RUs not exceeding 4.

-This capability is disabled otherwise, in which case the non-AP STA is capable of receiving EHT MU PPDUs with EHT MU PPDUs with RUs having a power boost factor in the range [1/sqrt(2), sqrt(2)]."
+This capability is disabled otherwise, in which case the non-AP STA is capable of receiving an EHT MU PPDU with a ratio of the maximum value of the power boost factor over all RUs and the minimum value of the power boost factor over all RUs not exceeding 2."

 DEFVAL { false }